aiaio/galleria-facebook/README.md

 galleria-facebook
 =================

-Display Facebook Photos on Your Website with Galleria.
+Display Facebook Photos on Your Website with Galleria in a responsive layout.

 Original blog post available at [aiaio](http://www.alexanderinteractive.com/blog/2012/03/display-facebook-photos-on-your-website-with-galleria/)

 Galleria
 --------
-[Galleria](http://galleria.io/)  is a popular, open source photo gallery whose "aim is to simplify the process of creating professional image galleries for the web and mobile devices."
+[Galleria](http://galleria.io/)  is a popular, open source responsive photo gallery whose "aim is to simplify the process of creating professional image galleries for the web and mobile devices."
 Best of all, it's free and comes with an attractive theme for displaying your photo albums.
 You can purchase additional themes, though I've found the basic, free theme to be attractive and sufficient for most purposes.

 Out of the box, Galleria does not currently support loading Facebook albums, but does have excellent support for Flickr and Picassa.
 I adapted their Flickr plugin to work with Facebook.
 You can see an example of the Galleria Facebook Plugin in action on [The Gaga Center](http://www.gagacenter.com) site.